 I-151 No Longer Valid

 First, make sure you have a valid version of the card.
 If you are holding a card that says “I-151” or “Form I-151” in small print anywhere on the card, you have an invalid card.
 In 1977, the U.S. government discontinued the I-151.
 They replaced it with the I-551.
 Form I-151 and Form I-551 are simply the government’s internal name for green card.
+Form I-151 was discontinued.
+You must replace your green card if you have this version.

 Problems with a Green Card with No Expiration Date

-So as long as you have the I-551 version of the green card, it is still valid – even if there’s no expiration date printed on it.
+As long as you have the I-551 version of the green card, it is still valid – even if there’s no expiration date printed on it.
 USCIS has discussed implementing a rule requiring permanent residents to replace green cards that lack expiration dates, but they have not implemented such a rule to date.

 Nonetheless, there are still several reasons to replace a green card with no expiration date.